snowdj/pixyll/_posts/2016-09-22-your-filename.md

 Recall that for each key in a Python dictionary, there is an associated value.
 A Python dictionary stores a valid probability distribution when the values are each at least 0 and at most 1; moreover, when we add up the values for all the keys, the sum is equal to 1.

+How a sample space is chosen is not unique.
+As a more involved example, we could even have a sample space that consists of two fair six-sided dice being thrown, where we basically discard all the information about the second die's outcome to reason about the first die.
+We could also add junk outcomes that are assigned probability 0.
+However, in general, it's best to keep the sample space as simple as possible to solve the problem at hand.

+Suppose we use the sample space {1,2,3,4,5,6}.
+Write the Python dictionary that encodes a valid probabilistic model for the fair die roll experiment using this sample space.
+(Your answer should be the Python dictionary itself, and not the dictionary assigned to a variable, so please do not include, for instance “model =" before specifying your answer.
+Also please be accurate with your fractions up to 5 decimals.)

+Assign each outcome probability 1/6: {1: 1/6, 2: 1/6, 3: 1/6, 4: 1/6, 5: 1/6, 6: 1/6}